-Lion Country is a fantastic drive-through safari park!
+Lion Country Safari is a fantastic drive-through safari park!
 You’ll spend the first hour weaving in and out of the seven sections.
 You must keep your windows rolled up, as the animals get very close.
 A rhino blocked our way in the road for a long long time…until finally park workers gently nudged him out of the way.
 It was WILD and awesome — and I’ve never been that close to such a huge animal!

 Afterward, park your car and take in the amusement park.
 There are more animals, rides, and a water park.
 We loved feeding the giraffe and cooling off on the water slides.

-This 17-acre island playground was created from dredging, but has become a beloved hotspot for locals and visitors – for both day use or camping adventure.
-Swim at one of the many swimming beaches, take in the snorkel lagoon, and more.
+Peanut Island is a 17-acre island playground that was created from dredging, but has become a beloved hotspot for locals and visitors – for both day use or camping adventure.

 Oh how we loved this park in Fort Lauderdale!
-Hugh Taylor Birch sits between the A1A and Intracoastal Waterway, and is known by the locals as “central park.”
+Hugh Taylor Birch sits between the A1A and Intracoastal Waterway, and is known by the locals as “Central Park.”
 You can access the beach via a pedestrian tunnel, bike the 2 miles of the paved park drive, or do what we did and kayak through the coastal dune lake.

 Don’t miss the Tarzan-evoking zulu fig tree in the main picnic area, with a crown spread of 173 feet.
 It’s gorgeous!
 There is a bar and restaurant here (yes, a BAR in the state park!) that is a perfect way to unwind after your paddle.